 Have you recently experienced a situation where your flight was cancelled at the last minute or arrived more than 3 hours late?
 Did you know that if this is the case, you may well be entitled to compensation?
 A flight delayed or...

 All our tips and practical info for travelers and backpackers

 Welcome on the category page of all travel tips on our blog!
 At the end of this page you will find all our blog posts that cover "practical" informations.
-To be classified in this category are the preparations for a round the world trip, our tips to save on travel, product tests, etc....
-If you only want to see information about the preparations for a round the world trip, we invite you to take a look at our special category about this topic.
+To be classified in this category are the preparations for a round the world trip, our tips to travel cheaper, some advice about hiking / camera gear, etc....
+If you only want to see information about the preparations for a round the world trip, we recommend you to take a look at our special category about this topic.